Ever since I can remember I preferred the smell of paint, varnish even turpentine, over freshly baked bread or cookies!

 I have a home in Amsterdam that is a stones throw from some of the most renowned Art Museums and Galleries in the world.

-Today my family lives on the Isle of Wight and my daughter resides in Amsterdam.
+Today my family live on the Isle of Wight and my daughter resides in Amsterdam.
 I visit both regularly.
-My best role yet is being a mum.
-Nurturing my daughter's love of books and giving her the knowledge and tools to be a creator brings me great joy.
-My daughter is a book junkie yet I, being easily distracted by every detail going on around me, am a slow reader.
-But not to be discouraged, like painting, I read every day, everything, especially the classics, and a bit of Huxley and Vonnegut for good measure.
+The mum job is great!
+I've messed up loads, but not this job.
+Nurturing a love of books, art and music, while guiding her emotionally to become a bright, caring and creative citizen of the world has been my best unselfish act, an achievement that brought me immense joy.
+My daughter is now a book junkie.
+I, being easily distracted by every wonder and detail going on around me, am a slow, booksnail, reader!
+But not to be discouraged, when I'm not painting or scrolling through Dame Tracey Emin art, quotes and videos, I read every day, everything, especially the classics, and a bit of Huxley and Vonnegut for good measure.

-In the words of Depeche Mode, let me take you on a trip... this is the 'world in my eyes'.
+In the words of Depeche Mode, my Essex Boys, let me take you on a trip... see the world in my eyes.
 Peruse, purchase or commission my art.
-And if you dare, you can sign up to my newsletter!
+And if you dare, you sign up to my newsletter!
 You'll learn more about how I navigate today's magical and mad world through brush strokes and words read.